dean-burdaky/bookinggo_technical_test/README.md

 > **WARNING** This project uses Java 1.8 and will need JDK to build.
 In addition, the gradle wrapper may download the
 > gradle distribution package, so make sure you have some space on your drive for that.

+Gradle will pull all dependencies upon running build tasks.

+#### Special case for the first task in Part 1
+I've completely forgotten about the first task in part 1 until a couple of days before the submission deadline.
+I've created a quick solution for that but kept it on the unstable branch since it doesn't have the same level of code coverage.
+From limited manual testing, the software seems stable enough to run.
+So for the first task in Part 1, you will need to pull/download the commit from the unstable branch.
+The run commands will have a separate section.

 #### Windows
 Make sure you have access to a command line or terminal that can run batch files with parameters.